daprofiler/DaProfiler/README.md

 # Hub
 This branch of daprofiler is supporting the OSINT-HUB integration

+> create "./user/key.txt" with your osint-hub key inside see exemple.txt

 | Args | Description | Stable |
 | :--- | :---------- | :----- |
 | '-hubR','--hub-register' | Permit to register user in the hub | true |